-A surface-to-air (SAM), or a ground-to-air missile (GTAM) refers to missiles designed to destroy aircraft or other missiles, and which are launched from the ground.
+A surface-to-air, or a ground-to-air missile refers to missiles launched from the ground designed to destroy aircraft or other missiles.
 For China, the use of such weapons could be as a defence strategy rather than an act of militarisation, but the move is still considered a hostile one by disputing nations and active by-standers, including Australia and the US.

 At a news conference following the summit, Obama said he and Asian leaders agreed that any territorial disputes should be resolved peacefully and through legal means.

-“We discussed the need for tangible steps in the South China Sea to lower tensions including a halt to further reclamation, new construction and militarisation of disputed areas,” he said at the media conference.
+“We discussed the need for tangible steps in the South China Sea to lower tensions including a halt to further reclamation, new construction and militarisation of disputed areas."

 China has claimed most of the South China Sea, where more than US$5 trillion (approximately AU$7 trillion) in global trade passes each year, and has built runways and infrastructure on other islands to support its claims.